5 Situations When You Do Not Perform CPR

 • Purposeful movement

-If Rescuers Experience Fatigue
+3. If Rescuers Experience Fatigue

 Rescuers’ weariness can be reduced by using an AED.
 Rescuers need to monitor their level of exhaustion and the effectiveness of their CPR.
 It’s vital to require the rescue team’s rotation when any indications of fatigue are seen.
 Delivering quality CPR and continuous CPR is necessary, including rescue breathing when appropriate.
 Stop CPR and let the next person perform CPR until you can gain back some energy and continue again.

-On Arrival of Emergency Medical Service (EMS)
+4. On Arrival of Emergency Medical Service (EMS)

-If the Scene Is/Becomes Unsafe
+5. If the Scene Is/Becomes Unsafe

 The purpose of a DNR order is to respect the wishes of patients who do not want to undergo aggressive life-sustaining measures.
-A DNR declines CPR when the chances of survival are minimal or when the resulting quality of life would be significantly compromised, as it allows individuals to avoid unnecessary life-saving measures.
+A DNR declines CPR when the chances of survival rate are minimal or when the resulting quality of life would be significantly compromised, as it allows individuals to avoid unnecessary life-saving measures.

 Conclusion

 In addition, our American Heart Association CPR certification course teaches you how to perform CPR effectively.
-We can help you with the skills to respond confidently in critical situation like cardiac arrest, drowning, and more.
+We can help you with the skills to respond confidently in critical situations like cardiac arrest, drowning, and more.
 We offer various training options like online, classroom courses, and blended learning courses throughout San Francisco Bay Area.
 Moreover, we also provide on-site training for group or workplace training.
 So, choose what’s best for you and join Heart Start CPR.

 Don’t wait to become a lifesaver!
 Enroll today and gain the vital skills to help others in emergencies.